drfleming0227/Redfish-Tools/doc-generator/README.md

 ## Examples

-For `doc_generator.py` examples, see [Redfish doc generator examples](README-configuration-files.md#redfish-doc-generator-examples).
+For `doc_generator.py` command examples, see [Redfish doc generator examples](README-configuration-files.md#redfish-doc-generator-examples "README-configuration-files.md#redfish-doc-generator-examples").

 ## Configuration

-Use the `--config` option to specify the [base configuration file](README-configuration-files.md#base-configuration-file "README-configuration-files.md/#base-configuration-file").
-The base configuration file defines configuration keys that define the generated output.
-Some configuration information, such as URI mappings, cannot be specified on the command line.
+Use the `--config` option to specify the [base configuration file](README-configuration-files.md#base-configuration-file "README-configuration-files.md/#base-configuration-file"), which configures the generated output.

+> **Note:** Some configuration information, such as URI mappings, can only be defined in the base configuration file and not on the command-line.

-Several flavors of configuration files are available.
+Several flavors of the base configuration file are available.
+Additionally, the base configuration file can embed the content supplement configuration file.
 See [Redfish doc generator: Configuration and supplementary files](README-configuration-files.md).

 ## Output modes and output formats